New Brunswick: Who Should Immigrate to This Canadian Province and Why

 Tourism and hospitality

-While there may not be a Taj Mahal, Eiffel Tower, Egyptian pyramids, or other large-scale man-made structures here, nature has gifted New Brunswick with many unique attractions that keep the flow of tourists to the province steady:
+While there's no Taj Mahal, Eiffel Tower, Egyptian pyramids, or other large-scale man-made structures here, nature has given New Brunswick many other unique attractions that keep the flow of tourists to the province constant:

-— The "Reversing Falls" — one of the famous attractions in the city of Saint John.
+• The "reversing falls" — one of the famous attractions of Saint John.

 • #provinces of Canada